ap0pt0sis/homework-Ovoko/README.md

 ## Installation

-Install Playwright by following the official guide provided [here](https://playwright.dev/docs/intro).
-In the project’s root directory, run: `npm install`.
+1. Install Playwright by following the official guide provided [here](https://playwright.dev/docs/intro).
+2. In the project’s root directory, run: `npm install`.
 This will install all required dependencies, including Playwright if it’s listed in your package.json.
+3. Copy file `.env.template` to `.env` and add env variables there.

 ## Running Tests